robcalcote/413ClassWork/Sprints/sprint4.md

 #X# Throughout your code, you can now use: `sale = request.user.get_shopping_cart()`

-# # "Purchase this Item" Form: `/catalog/product/<pid>/`
+#X# "Purchase this Item" Form: `/catalog/product/<pid>/`
 #X# Add a Django-style form:
    #X# A quantity text field.
    #X# A "Buy Now" button.
-# # Form validation/finish on the server:
+#X# Form validation/finish on the server:
   #X# Clean method should ensure the user is logged in (if not, redirect to login page).
 Unauthenticated users cannot have a shopping cart.
-  # # Clean method should also check quantity available and return "quantity not available" message if needed.
+  #X# Clean method should also check quantity available and return "quantity not available" message if needed.
 Be sure to include any quantity already in the user's cart.
-  # # If form is valid, create or get the user's shopping cart Sale object (purchased=None), add a SaleItem record, and forward to shopping cart page: HttpResponseRedirect('/catalog/cart/').
+  #X# If form is valid, create or get the user's shopping cart Sale object (purchased=None), add a SaleItem record, and forward to shopping cart page: HttpResponseRedirect('/catalog/cart/').
-  # # If the product is already in the user's cart, adjust the quantity instead of adding a new `SaleItem`.
+  #X# If the product is already in the user's cart, adjust the quantity instead of adding a new `SaleItem`.

-# # Shopping Cart: `/catalog/cart/`
+#X# Shopping Cart: `/catalog/cart/`
-  # # Show a table of products and quantities in the user's shopping cart Sale object (purchased=None).
+  #X# Show a table of products and quantities in the user's shopping cart Sale object (purchased=None).
 Be sure to skip any deleted SaleItems.
 The columns are as shown in the following example:
 | Product Image   | Product Name          | Quantity | Price | Extended | Actions |
 |-----------------|-----------------------|----------|-------|----------|---------|
 | ` -OᵔO- `       | Piano Teacher Glasses | 2        | 30.00 |   60.00  | Remove  |